davesheinbein/ui-kit-modern/src/components/Forms/Explanation.md

 ## Overview

-The `Forms` folder implements a unified, configuration-driven form field system for React applications.
+The `Forms` folder implements a , configuration-driven form field system for React applications.
 It supports a wide variety of form field types (input, textarea, select, checkbox, radio, switch, range, and many specialized fields) using a single, DRY component and factory pattern.
 The system is designed for flexibility, rapid development, and visual consistency, with support for custom validation, error handling, and layout.

 ## Key Files